 - Cloud-delivered security – Cloud-based management and deployment not only streamlines operations and eliminates burdensome on-premises servers, it also quickly scales to handle more users and more data.

 - Optional managed services - EDR solutions should offer managed threat hunting and managed detection and response (MDR) to provide 24x7 monitoring, threat hunting and triage.
 MDR services can be provided through managed detection and response partners.

 Traditional EDR tools focus only on endpoint data, providing limited visibility into suspected threats.
 This can result in missed detections, increased false positives and longer investigation times.
 These shortcomings compound the challenges many security teams already face, including event overload, skills shortages, narrowly focused tools, a lack of integration and too little time.

 XDR, or extended detection and response, is a new approach to endpoint threat detection and response.
 The “X” stands for “extended,” but it really represents any data source, such as network, cloud and endpoint data, recognizing that it’s not effective to investigate threats in isolated silos.
 XDR systems use heuristics, analytics, modeling and automation to stitch together and derive insight from these sources, increasing security visibility and productivity compared to siloed security tools.
 The result is simplified investigations across security operations, reducing the time it takes to discover, hunt, investigate and respond to any form of threat.

 Rewire security operations with Cortex XDR

 Security teams are drowning in alerts, but still can’t find threats quickly.
 Siloed tools and data sources lead to complex investigations and missed attacks.

-Cortex XDR leverages behavioral analytics to identify unknown and highly evasive threats targeting your network.
+The cloud-native Cortex XDR service uses behavioral analytics to find unknown and highly evasive threats targeting your network.
 Machine learning and AI models uncover threats from any source, including managed and unmanaged devices.